Chiropractic Assistant (CA) Page

 “Assignment of Benefits” is an arrangement between you and your Insurance Company, asking them to send your reimbursement check directly to your doctor.
 Learn more now.

-NOTE: The following copyrighted letters are provided as a service to health-care professionals.
-You are welcome to use these letters with Insurers.
-However, they may not be sold, reproduced online, or in publications, or used in any group or commercial venture without the written permission of the copyright holder.
+NOTE: The following letters are provided as a service to health-care professionals.
+You are welcome to use these letters in your office to communicate with Insurers.
+However, they may not be sold, reproduced online, or in publications, or used in group or commercial ventures without the written permission of the copyright holder.

 Initial and Progress Insurance Letters (Word format)